Mortgages in Malta

 As a foreigner, you may find that some lenders in Malta can be reluctant to lend to you.

-That being said, there are specialist lenders in Malta that do offer mortgages to expats, provided you meet their criteria, which can vary from lender to lender.
+That being said, specialist lenders in Malta offer expat mortgages, provided you meet their criteria, which can vary from lender to lender.

 This is where one of the expert overseas brokers we work with can help.

-To save you from sourcing and comparing multiple lenders and their criteria, they can research the market for you and then recommend the ones that are most likely to accept you.
+To save you from sourcing and comparing multiple lenders and their criteria, they can research the market for you and then recommend the most likely to accept you.

 What are the requirements for a mortgage in Malta?